18F/joining-18f/_positions/18F-consulting.md

 Our public-facing deliverables must be readable by people with the lowest literacy, accessible to people of all abilities, and usable by people of all levels of technical proficiency.
-We’d like our work to be sensible, usable, and accessible beyond complying with standards and regulations.
+We like our work to be sensible, usable, and accessible beyond complying with standards and regulations.